ggand0/ggando-website/content/blog/map.md

 Now, I'd like to define two types of AP here:
-- 📊 $AP$: AP calculated over all the relevant dataset in the dataset for query $q$.
-It's often implied that we calculate $AP(q)$.
+- 📊 $AP$: Average Precision calculated over the **retrieved ranked list** for query $q$.
+The result is normalized over the **total number of relevant items in the dataset** ($R$) .
 Equal to the AUC-PR without interpolated precisions.
-- 🎯 $AP@K$: AP until top-K recommendations (can be referred to as just "AP" when K == the length of retrieved sequence) for query $q$.
+- 🎯 $AP@K$: Average Precision that only considers top-$K$ recommendations for query $q$ in the retrieved sequence.
+It's normalized over **the number of relevant items within top-$K$ retrieved results($R_K$)**.

-People just call AP(q) as "AP" because it's usually obvious that we compute AP for a single query in IR.
-Considering this, here's a bit simpler definitions:
+AP is sometimes denoted as $AP(q)$, but people just call it as "AP" because it's usually obvious that we compute AP for a single query in IR.
+Considering this, here are the definitions that I find intuitive:
 <div style="overflow-x: auto; white-space: nowrap;">
 $$
 AP = \frac{1}{R} \sum_{k=1}^{N} \text{Precision@k} \times rel(k)